dajver/Unity3d-Code-Examples/README.md

 Unity3d-Code-Examples
 =====================
-The first show I itretya folders work with 2D animation in games.
+The first show I third folders work with 2D animation in games.
 The third folder is unfinished 2d game.

 The second folder are scripts to create online games, there is a simple example.